-Management does not expect that the adoption of the above new and amended standards, except IFRS 17 'Insurance Contracts', will have a significant impact on the Group's consolidated financial statements.
-Management is yet to assess the impact due to adoption of IFRS 17 'Insurance Contracts' on its consolidated financial statements.
+Management does not expect that the adoption of the above new and amended standards, except IFRS 17 Insurance Contracts, will have a significant impact on the Group's consolidated financial statements.
+Management is yet to assess the impact due to adoption of IFRS 17 'Insurance Contracts' on its consolidated financial extrements. financial statem a) Basis of consolidation